SCantergiani/Google-Data-Analytics-Certificate/SQL & Power BI Version/SQL & Power BI Version.md

   `cyclistic_data.2022_tripdata`
 ```
 * There are some rides where ride_length shows up as negative, including several hundred rides where Cyclistic took bikes out of circulation for Quality Control reasons.
 We will want to delete these rides.
+* Day of week did not show anomalies.

 <br/>